Last Updated on January 13, 2023

 Also, take the elevator to the roof of the Basilica for a dazzling view of the square below.
 The non-claustrophobic can climb the very narrow staircase inside the dome for an even more astounding view of the city.

 The Vatican Museum is one of the greatest repositories of art in the world.
 It has numerous collections, each is so important it would befit a separate museum or gallery.

 Its treasures include the Raphael Rooms and much more, although the highlight of its collection is the astounding Sistine Chapel.
 Most people enter the chapel and just stare at the Michelangelo’s ceiling masterpiece, totally missing others by Roselli, and Botticelli and others, surrounding them.
 Also seek out the museum’s spiral staircase, itself a work of art.

 Although the Vatican Museum is adjacent to St. Peter’s, its entrance is on Viale Vaticano.
 Book a time-specific entry in advance; the length of the line is legendary.

 Fountain of Trevi

-One of the most popular places to visit in Rome, and one of the most famous fountains in the world, the Trevi is still best known to movie buffs as a location in such classic movies as Roman Holiday and La Dolce Vita.
+The Fountain of Trevi is one of the most popular places to visit in Rome, and one of the most famous fountains in the world.
+One the other hand, movie buffs know it as a location in such classic movies as Roman Holiday and La Dolce Vita.

-Although the original fountain dates from ancient Rome, the present-day fountain was built in the mid-18th century.
+Although the original fountain dates from ancient Rome, the present-day fountain is from the mid-18th century.
 After time and tourists took its toll, the fashion house Fendi funded its refurbishment a few years ago.

 Be forewarned it is one of the most crowded tourist sites in the city.
 You find it less crowded at night, however, when it takes on a different aura.
 According to legend, toss a coin into it to ensure your return to Rome.